What's New in Azure Cache for Redis

 This change doesn't affect any existing instances.
 The change is only applicable to new instances created after May 15, 2022.

-The default version of Redis that is used when creating a cache can change over time.
+The default version of Redis used when creating a cache can change over time.
 Azure Cache for Redis might adopt a new version when a new version of open-source Redis is released.
 If you need a specific version of Redis for your application, we recommend choosing the Redis version explicitly when you create the cache.

 February 2022